 To meet the wireless needs of almost any situation you might encounter, the TP-LINK portable router, with multiple operating modes, is designed for home and travel use.
 The portable size of the router means that you can put it in your pocket and take it with you wherever you go.
 The built-in adapter makes it perfect for travelers, students, and anyone else living life on the go.

 1.2.
 Appearance

 LED Explanation

-Status Indication
+Status Indication Solid The system has started up successfully.

-Solid The router is ready for operation.

 Flashing The router is booting or connecting to an Ethernet device.

 Port and Button Description